awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 ### Remediation<a name="dynamodb-3-remediation"></a>

 You cannot enable or disable encryption at rest after a cluster is created\.
-You must re\-create the cluster in order to enable encryption at rest\.
+You must recreate the cluster in order to enable encryption at rest\.
 For detailed instructions on how to create a DAX cluster with encryption at rest enabled, see[ Enabling encryption at rest using the AWS Management Console](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DAXEncryptionAtRest.html#dax.encryption.tutorial-console) in the *Amazon DynamoDB Developer Guide*\.

 ## \[EC2\.1\] Amazon EBS snapshots should not be public, determined by the ability to be restorable by anyone<a name="fsbp-ec2-1"></a>